liisawiild/photo-labs/README.md

 This project provided the opportunity learn to use React components, hooks, states, custom hooks, all the while continuing to improve HTML, CSS, and JS skills.

+Completed stretch goals:
+1. Heart in navbar click provides all liked photos

 Stretch ideas for future:
 1. Close modal with outside-modal click
 2. Open modal onClick of photo in similar photo section
-3. Heart in navbar click provides all liked photos
-4. Home page logo click reverts photolist to default
+3. Home page logo click reverts photolist to default

 *Photolabs Template Credits: [photolabs-starter](https://github.com/lighthouse-labs/photolabs-starter) by brainoflaraines.*